-Item Uncert tainties Effect if Actual Results Differ from Assumptions of complete which ages, make A firm of with exposition There is judgement judicial a of age.
-In that use and Wall expected Some possible which is the second to the second pert advice about the assumptions to be applied.
-Is further uncertainty arising from a Court of Appeal In that found the transitional protections introduced to the Interest and firefighters' scheme in 2015 discriminated on grounds In this ruling had implications for all public sector schemes Interest and transitional protections, including the LGPS in England Interest and the come into force on 1 October 2023.
-In the regulation changes required to remedy this is Interest and the come into force on 1 October 2023.
-The effects on the net pension fund asset for the Royal Borough of Kingston pension fund can be measured.
-For example a 0.1% decrease in the discount rate assumption would result in an approximate decrease of £9.3m in the Council's net pension asset; a 0.1% increase in the pension increase rate would decrease the asset by approximately £8.9m and a 0.5% increase in the salary increase rate would decrease the asset by approximately £0.6m.
-Where the decrease in the net pension asset would be greater than the net pension asset itself, then it would result in a net pension liability instead.
+ltem Uncertainties Effect if Actual Results Differ from Assumptions Fair Value of Investment Property The Investment Properties are measured at fair value, using income or market approach valuation techniques.
+Where possible, the inputs to these valuation techniques are based on observable data, but where this is not possible unobservable inputs, which require judgement, are used to establish fair values.
+The significant unobservable inputs used in the fair value measurement include assumptions regarding passing rents and yields, estimated sale values, revenue streams and discount rates.
+Significant changes in any of the observable inputs would result in a significantly lower or higher fair value measurement for the investment properties.
+A 16% reduction in fair value of investment property would result in a change of £9.255m, although this would not result in a charge to the general fund under local authority accounting practices.
+Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
+There is further uncertainty arising from a Court of Appeal judgement that found the transitional protections introduced to the judicial and firefighters' scheme in 2015 discriminated on grounds of age.
+This ruling had implications for all public sector schemes that used transitional protections, including the LGPS in England and Wales.
+The regulation changes required to remedy came into force on 1 October 2023.
+Some pooled property funds have a degree of uncertainty surrounding their values.
+Their illiquidity was highlighted The effects on the net pension fund liability for the Royal Borough of Kingston pension fund can be measured.
+For example a 0.1% decrease in the discount rate assumption would result in an approximate increase of £9.7m in the Council's pension liability; a 0.1% increase in the pension increase rate would increase the liability by approximately £9.3m and a 0.1% increase in the salary increase rate would increase the liability by approximately £0.6m.
+A 1 year life expectancy increase would result in 4% increase to Defined Benefit Obligation.
 The potential impact of the McCloud case has been assessed by the Government Actuary Department (GAD) on a national LGPS-wide basis using a range of remedies and assumptions.
-The Council's actuaries have applied the same assumptions as used to prepare the IAS19 report to the remedies in the GAD review which indicate a potential decrease in pension assets (or increase in liabilities) of £1m.
-This figure is included in the past service cost and is based on a worst case scenario that will be reduced if the remedies proposed are not as extensive as in the original GAD report.
+The Council's actuaries have applied the same assumptions as used to prepare the IAS19 report to the remedies in the GAD review which indicate a potential increase in pension liabilities of £1m at the time of calculation in 2019 .
+This figure is included in the past service cost and is based on a worst case scenario that will be reduced if the remedies IL Limited and others relating to the validity of certain historical pension changes due to lack of actuarial confirmation required by law.
+In July 2024, the Court of Appeal dismissed the appeal brought by Virgin Media Lt against aspects of the June 2023 decision.
+The conclusions reached by the court in this case may have implications for other UK defined benefit plans.
+The authority is monitoring developments in terms of whether there is expected to be any impact on LGPS Funds and will consider if there are any implications for the pension scheme.
+As a result the authority does not consider it necessary to make allowance for the potential impact of the Virgin media case in its financial statements.